 For example, what happens if you don’t get that gift, loan or grant payment you were expecting?

 - Set aside 30 minutes, once a week, to check receipts and statements and track your spending

 - Find out if your income and expenses have gone off track so you can adjust.

 You might need to go back and adjust the budget you created in step 1, above, to make it more realistic.

 3 Learn when you go off track

-A glance at a bank statement will tell you what you spent your money on but it takes a bit more reflection to understand the underlying patterns.
+A glance at a bank statement will tell you what you spent your money on and how much you went over budget but it takes a bit more reflection to understand the underlying patterns.

 It’s not all about logic.

-Attitudes to money are often shaped by our upbringing and our emotions.
+Attitudes to money are often shaped by our upbringing, experience and emotions.